 This year I’ve been trying to be better about things like stretching and foam rolling after training, in order to keep the muscles limber and prevent stiffness.
 (You can check out more deets on foam rolling over in this post about tight calves and runners).

 Foam rollers are larger and use your entire body’s weight as the resistance on which to roll against.
-You can get standard ones like this which are essentially just a long foam oval, or you can get vibrating ones which some people may find helpful.
+You can get a standard basic foam roller (pictured above) which is essentially just a long foam oval, or you can get a vibrating foam roller which some people may find helpful.

-Massage rollers (like this one pictured below) are generally a stick that you roll along the muscles, using your arm strength to create pressure as you push it down along the muscle.
-There’s also products like the “Froller”, which uses gel filled rollers that can go in the freezer before use, essentially combing self-massage with an ice pack.
+Massage rollers (like the one pictured below) are generally a stick that you roll along the muscles, using your arm strength to create pressure as you push it down along the muscle.

 Either of these can be a great gift for triathletes!
 The foam roller is probably a bit more versatile as far as use, while the massage roller is way more travel friendly for athletes that fly a lot.